 There Is No Centre

-Artworks by: Thoreau Bakker, Milumbe Haimbe, Elizabeth LaPensée and Weshoyot Alvitre (et.
-All), Adrienne Matheuszik, Tom Sherman, Fallon Simard, and Xuan Ye.
+The exhibit features works by Thoreau Bakker, Milumbe Haimbe, Elizabeth LaPensée and Weshoyot Alvitre (et al.), Adrienne Matheuszik, Tom Sherman, Fallon Simard, and Xuan Ye.

 Katie Micak is a hybrid professional with curatorial, research and artistic practices focused on technology’s effect on space, relationships, emotional states and our collective understanding of shifting realities.